geo-data/SurfaceBuilder247py/src/sb247_python.md

 of gridded outputs is implemented by the GridCreate Class, with methods to generate 2D (Numpy) arrays of:

-* raw outputs (remaining and immobile Origins, on-site Destinations);
+* raw outputs (remaining and immobile Origins, on-site Destinations)

-* in-travel Destinations, which are combined with the weighted background grid;
+* in-travel Destinations, which are combined with the weighted background grid

 * Locally Dispersed outputs